rds1983/PerfStat/README.md

 # PerfStat
 Utility library that collects and visualises the performance statistics of a MonoGame/FNA game.

-For now it only provides performance statistics visualisation widget:
+For now it only provides performance statistics widget:

 ![](/images/perfwidget.png)